gsi-ee/go4/README.txt

       hostname=suse11host: exename:/usr/local/go4/head/Go4ExampleSimple/MainUserAnalysis
       hostname=suse11host: exekind:0

-  Here one defines, that before run host-specific go4login script will be executed.
+  Here one defines, that before analysis run host-specific go4login script will be executed.
   Here is also defined, that konsole_options is empty (while SuSE 11.1 konsole does not accept several parameters that was available before).
 One can also strictly define working directory and executable name any time when launching ananlys from the gui